ak021/ak-js-bits-and-pieces/round-2/0_misc.md

 >
 > 1. **JSON.parse(JSON.stringify(object)):** Creates a shallow copy of the source object into the target object.
 > 2. **External lib, like lodash:** Creates a shallow copy of an object by spreading its properties into a new object.

+---

+## 6. Javascript is loosely typed (dynamically typed), what does that mean?

+- In JavaScript, being loosely typed or dynamically typed means that variables are not bound to a specific data type.
+You don't need to declare the type of a variable explicitly, and the type of a variable can change dynamically during runtime.
+- Type Inference: JavaScript infers the data type of a variable based on the assigned value.
+The type of a variable can change dynamically when a new value of a different type is assigned to it.